deeplearning4j/deeplearning4j/examples-tour.md

 # Custom Loss Functions and Layers

 Need to add a Loss Functions that is not yet available prebuilt?

-Check out these examples
+Check out these examples.

 ### CustomLossExample.java